rafaelpcarneiro/fakeNewsAnalysis/README.md

 In the end, inside the folder
 <strong>~/fakeNewsAnalysis/calculate_pph_of_twitterDB/graph_ALABEL</strong>
-we will have many folders named as sample0, sample1, ... containing all path persisntent homology in the files
+we will have many folders named as sample0, sample1, ... containing all persistent path homology in the files
 <strong>pph0.txt, pph1.txt</strong>